bio-tools/biotoolsRegistry/biohackathon.md

 If you are particularly interested in a topic, mail Jon Ison [mailto:jison@bioinformatics@dtu.dk]

-## Day 5 (Nov 16): Planning
+## Day 5 (Nov 16): Planning & coordination

-The final day will be reserved to discussing and planning next steps around collaboration of bio.tools and other projects and publications.
+The final day will be reserved to finishing off, and discussing and planning next steps around collaborations of EDAM and bio.tools with other projects.